m-rogerz/zuula.travels/README.md

-# zuula.travels
+# zuula Travels
 Zuula travels provides an innovative and personalized service for your travel plan.
-Entebbe, Kampala Uganda
+Entebbe, Kampala and all around Uganda